-In section 2 of this paper, we will describe the study area.
+In section 2 of this paper, we will present the study area.
 In section 3, we will describe the data to be examined and the methods that we will use.
 Results of the analysis will be presented in section 4, while these results will be put into context and potential causal factors influencing the results described in section 5.
 Finally, some conclusions will be drawn in section 6.

 Study area